ascendantsocratic/ascendantsocratic.github.io/articles/race.md

 Hominid brain evolution since Homo Habilis between 1.9 million to 10 thousand years ago has been driven by population density, variation in paleoclimate, and temperature variation [(Bailey & Geary, 2009)](https://sci-hub.se/https://doi.org/10.1007/s12110-008-9054-0).

+## Expert Opinion

+Only 16% of experts on intelligence believe in a 100% environmental explanation for the black-white difference in IQ [(Rindermann et al., 2020)](https://www.sciencedirect.com/science/article/pii/S0160289619301886).

 </div>